beamylabs/beamylabs-start/examples/grpc/android/beamyconfiguration/README.md

 stub = NetworkServiceGrpc.newBlockingStub(BrokerDataModel.channel);
 // build a clientId, the broker uses this id for handling its clients Base.ClientId clientId  = Base.ClientId.newBuilder().setId("android_client").build();
-// build a namespace, e.g where does the signal you want come form Base.NameSpace namespace = Base.NameSpace.newBuilder().setName("custom_can").build();
+// build a namespace, e.g where does the signal you want originates Base.NameSpace namespace = Base.NameSpace.newBuilder().setName("custom_can").build();
 //build a signal id for a signal and tie the signal to its namespace Base.SignalId sigId = Base.SignalId.newBuilder().setNamespace(namespace).setName("VehicleSpeed").build();